DataDog/hiring-engineers/answers.md

 $ cd /etc/datadog-agent/conf.d/postgres.d
 $ ls
 ```
-You should notice there is no postgres.yaml so we create one.
+There is only the example conf.yaml file.
+We open, edit, then 'move' the file to save as conf.yaml
 ```
-/etc/datadog-agent/conf.d/postgres.d$ sudo touch conf.yaml
-/etc/datadog-agent/conf.d/postgres.d$ sudo vim conf.yaml
+/etc/datadog-agent/conf.d/postgres.d$ sudo vim conf.example.yaml
 ```
 Hit 'i' and copy/paste the code from the configuration
 ```